This page looks at applying for the right to remain on the basis of having an adult family member in the UK.

 A subsisting relationship means a relationship that currently exists.
 See below for information on how to prove this.

-A partner is someone you are engaged to, married to, or someone you have lived with in a relationship like marriage, for at least two years.
+A partner is someone you are engaged to, married to, in a civil partnership with, or someone you have lived with in a relationship like marriage for at least two years.

 The meaning of “insurmountable obstacles” has been the subject of legal debate.
 If you have a lawyer, they will need to show that the reasons you couldn’t live outside of the UK amount to insurmountable obstacles.
 If you are making the application without a lawyer, concentrate on showing why it would not be reasonable for you to live with your partner outside of the UK, and providing evidence for this.